klencopic/sis-3-frameworks/Tutorials/00_Back-end.md

 - First, we choose the port we want the server to listen on and declare it as *const port*.
 - In the app.get method, we specify two parameters.
 The first one defines the route the server expects, in this case, "/", which means "http://ADDRESS:PORT/".
 The second one is a callback function to handle the request and response.
 This is similar to what we did when creating the simple server.
 In this case, if someone visits the URL "http://ADDRESS:PORT/, we'll send the string "hola" to the browser.
 - Finally,  in *app.listen*, we instruct our server to start listening on a specific port.
+Make sure to specify your own port here!

 8. Save the file and in the console, run: